Sean Murphy Preview, Player Props: Braves vs. Mets

-After going 0-for-4 in his most recent game, Sean Murphy and the Atlanta Braves face the New York Mets (who will start David Peterson) at 7:20 PM ET on Monday.
+After going 0-for-4 in his most recent game, Sean Murphy and the Atlanta Braves face the New York Mets (who will start Jose Quintana) at 7:20 PM ET on Wednesday.

 Sean Murphy Game Info & Props vs. the Mets